Virginia Gun Ban Buying Guide: What to Stock Up On in 2026

 3. Stripped Lowers as Cheap Firearm Insurance

 The single best dollar-for-dollar move in the next 45 days is picking up two or three stripped AR-15 lowers on separate 4473s.
 A stripped lower is a firearm under federal law, but it is not a complete rifle and does not yet have any of the listed features.
-Transferred before July 1, each one is a grandfathered firearm slot you can complete later from parts you already own or buy in-state from another Virginia resident in a private personal-build context.
+Transferred before July 1, each one is a grandfathered firearm slot for ownership documentation.
+The cleaner approach is to pair the receiver with the parts needed for the finished configuration before July 1 rather than rely on a later assembly theory.

 Aero Precision, Anderson, and PSA stripped lowers run $60-$100 each.
 At $80 a 4473, two extra lowers cost less than a single PMAG case.
-The play is to acquire the receivers now, stage the parts kits (LPK, BCG, charging handle, barrel, handguard, stock) in your safe, and assemble after July 1 when there is no pressure on the receiver itself.
-The build has to happen in your possession in Virginia; you cannot pay a Virginia gunsmith to assemble a banned configuration on a grandfathered receiver after July 1.
+The play is to acquire the receivers now, stage the parts kits (LPK, BCG, charging handle, barrel, handguard, stock) in your safe, and document the pre-cutoff ownership trail.
+If the plan is to assemble after July 1, get jurisdiction-specific legal advice first; the statute's text is about assault firearms, but the risk turns on the complete configuration.

 Stripped AR-15 Lowers: Aero, BCM, Geissele, Radian